sandalle/minecraft_bigreactor_control/README.md

 - Rod Control: 90% (Let's start off safe and then power up as we can)
 - Minimum Energy Buffer: 15% (will power on below this value)
 - Maximum Energy Buffer: 85% (will power off above this value)
-- Minimum Temperature: 950^C (will raise control rods below this value)
+- Minimum Passive Cooling Temperature: 950^C (will raise control rods below this value)
-- Maximum Temperature: 1,400^C (will lower control rods above this value)
+- Maximum Passive Cooling Temperature: 1,400^C (will lower control rods above this value)
 - Minimum Active Cooling Temperature: 300^C (will raise the control rods below this value)
 - Maximum Active Cooling Temperature: 420^C (will lower control rods above this value)
 - Optimal Turbine RPM:  900, 1,800, or 2,700 (divisible by 900)
 	- New user-controlled option for target speed of turbines, defaults to 2726RPM, which is high-optimal.

 Requirements